-The Newcastle Municipality is a developmental local government structure that is committed to working with citizens and organised interest groups to find sustainable ways to meet their social, economic and material needs and improve the quality of their lives.
+The Newcastle Municipality is a developmental local government structure that is committed to working with its citizens and organised interest groups to find sustainable ways to meet their social, economic and material needs in order to improve the quality of their lives.
 This assertion complements the right of communities to participate in the decisions that affect development in their respective areas, and a corresponding duty on the municipality to encourage community participation in matters of local governance.
 The Municipality achieves this goal mainly through Ward Committee structures and a variety of other measures designed to foster open, transparent and consultative municipal governance.

-However, the functionality and effectiveness of the ward committees remains a major challenge.
-Some of these are not unique to Newcastle Municipality as they relate to the design of the ward committee system as well as the procedures for their operation.
+To a certain degree, the functionality and effectiveness of the ward committees remains a challenge.
+Some of these are not unique to Newcastle Municipality as they relate to the design of the ward committee system as well as the procedures for their operation, report back mechanism from the municipality, including the payment of out-of-pocket expenses.
 As such, they are systemic in nature and should be addressed as part of government programmes to deepen democracy.
 Synergistic relations should also be strengthened with the business community, farmers associations, organised labour and other stakeholders.